valentine195/Obsidian-Vault/The Mark of Death/Adventure Seeds/3 - Travel to Newthrone.md

 ***The lizardfolk, Jix, unfurls a clawhook tied to his belt and swings it at the trees on the bank; it wraps around the branches, then Jix releases a switch on a handle and he swings off into the jungle.***

-We must return to the village.
-The river must wait.
-Adventurers, will you accompany me?
+I must return to the clanhold.
+Adventurers, the river will be impassable for some days, yet.
+We would offer respite to those who follow the flame, if you so desire.

 ```

-#### Conflict
+#### Conflict - The Blackscales Attack

 #### Reward